Caroline Graham Hansen: Style of play

 Hansen is a technically skilled winger, most known for her dribbling ability, one-on-one challenges, and passing quality.

 In 2011, Hansen received the Statoil's Talent Award for the month of October.
 The award's jury, consisting of former Norway men's national team manager Nils Johan Semb and Norway women's youth national team manager Jarl Torske, revered 16-year-old Hansen for her skills on the ball.
 They highlighted her speed, her finishing, and her ability to challenge players one-on-one.
 Hansen's former manager at Wolfsburg, Stephan Lerch, describes her as "dominating a high-tempo game" and being very strong technically.
 Norway national team manager Martin Sjögren describes her similarly, saying her technical skills and speed are "exceptional."

 Hansen has been described as an "atypical Norwegian," known for her dribbling skills and technical finesse unlike other Norwegians who tend to play more physically.

-Personal life

-Hansen's childhood idol was former Barcelona forward Rivaldo.

-Hansen has discussed her struggles with her mental health after dealing with multiple injury problems during her time at Wolfsburg.
-In 2019, she spoke about how she sought help from a sports psychologist.